joseeden/KodeKloud_Engineer_Labs/README.md

-# Kodekloud Tasks #
+# Kodekloud Engineer Tasks #

-This repository contains all my notes for the past Kodekloud tasks - which are done in a live Linux environment.
-For each task, a set of instructions are given.
+This repository contains all my notes for ~~past~~ Kodekloud Engineer tasks which are all done in a live Linux environment.
+These tasks simulate actual enterprise challenges and mimics the day-to-day work of System Administrators and Devops Engineer.

+For each task, a set of requirements are given.
 The documentations for the servers are also provided.
+It is up for the "engineer" to find the solution for each problem.

+To learn more, check out [Kodekloud Engineer-Getting Started.](https://kodekloudhub.github.io/kodekloud-engineer/docs/getting-started)

 Task levels:

 - [Systems Administrator](#systems-administrator)
 - [DevOps Engineer](#devops-engineer)

 Each tasks are scored with varying points depending on the difficulty.
+You may also get bonus points for solving the challenges in a short amount of time.

 - To reach the "Devops Engineer" level, gain 25000 points.
 - To reach the "Devops Architect" level, gain 100000 points

+## Update: Public Profile

+Profiles can now be shared publicly.
+These allows the engineer to showcase what kind of challenges he/she has solved.

+See my public profile here: [Kodekloud Engineer](https://kodekloud-engineer.com/#!/user_profile?uid=15930992248539436)

 ## Systems Administrator ##